tony-waters/tony-waters.github.io/_posts/2026-05-28-Terraform-an-application.md

 header-img: "img/spring5.jpg"
 ---

+Can we use Terraform for local development environments?
+Why not.
+Though its not the fastest.

 ---

 > This is the third of three posts exploring creating, testing, deploying, and observing a non-trivial REST application created using Spring Boot: